jhipster/generator-jhipster-nodejs/ROADMAP.md

 		skipUserManagement false
 ```

-As you can see you have to modify only the server and the client generator (i18n and the other for now must be unchanged).
+As you can see you have to modify only the server generator (i18n and the other for now must be unchanged).

+## Feature three

+As the app use the maven pom.xml to manage client and node server, we have to "clean" that file from unuseful dependencies and orchestrate the frontend and NestJS app.
+So we have to add new pom.xml template and NestJS files.